confio/job-opening/README.md

-# Job Openings
+# Job Openings (1.
+Rust Engineer, 2.
+Senior React Engineer, 3.
+Javascript Evangelist)

-We are looking for a good Rust developer to write contracts and a solid frontend developer to build dApps.
+We are looking for a good Rust engineer, senior React engineer and a Javascript evangelist.

-**Rust Engineer bringing Smart Contracts to life**
+## 1. **Rust Engineer bringing Smart Contracts to life**

 ### The Role